r-lib/fs/README.md

 ## Motivation vs base equivalents

+* All fs functions are vectorized.
+They accept character vectors as input and return a character vector of paths as outputs.

+* If an operation fails, fs throws an error.

-fs functions always convert the input paths to UTF-8 and return results as UTF-8 encoded paths.
+* fs functions always convert the input paths to UTF-8 and return results as UTF-8 encoded paths.
 This gives you path encoding consistency across OSs.

-All fs functions are vectorized.
-They accept character vectors as input and return equivalent character vectors as outputs.

-fs functions use a consistent naming convention.
-Because base R's functions were gradually added over time there are a number of different conventions used across a handful of different packages, which makes function discovery more difficult.
+* fs functions use a consistent naming convention.
+Because base R's functions were gradually added over time there are a number of different conventions used (e.g. `path.expand()` vs `normalizePath()`; `Sys.chmod()` vs `file.access())`.

-libuv is used widely in the javascript community underneath [nodejs](https://nodejs.org), so the code is tested by a large community on diverse systems.

 ## Example